Big Bike Tours Recce Ride 1

 Mae Aw, located on the Southern most cusp of Myanmar’s Kayin State, was established in 1949 by Yunnanese KMT fighters who fled from communist rule.
 Now, decades later, the village’s population and architecture still remain rural Chinese, with most residents speaking Mandarin or Yunnanese.
 The village’s main industries are tea and tourism, and there are numerous places to taste the local brew, as well as several restaurants serving Yunnanese cuisine.

-The shop has Duty Free items on offer at great discount prices and a few other unusual items, such as miscellaneous meat…
+Many of the items on offer were at prices that seemed too good to be true, plus there were a few other unusual items, such as miscellaneous meat…

 After visiting the village we headed back on ourselves to get back onto the R1095.